 How to decorate a nano tank?

-Decorating a nano tank is a fun and creative way to create the perfect underwater world for your nano fish and invertebrates!
+Decorating a nano tank is a fun and creative way to create the perfect underwater world for your tiny fish and invertebrates!
 Here are some tips for making the most of your tank.

 Live rock is an essential part of any nano tank.
 Live rock provides both food and shelter for many invertebrates, live corals, algae, shrimp and other creatures living in the water column.

 As live rock cures over time it also helps with water quality in the aquarium y providing beneficial bacteria which help break down waste products from decaying materials inside the tank.
 When selecting live rock for your nano tank, look for pieces that have diverse textures and shapes to create interesting hiding spots for tiny creatures like nano fish or shrimps.

 In addition to live rock, you can also add some artificial decorations like coral skeletons and plants.
 These decorations can create visual interest in the tank and provide even more shelter for your nano tank inhabitants.
 Pay attention to the size of the coral pieces as they should be proportionate to the size of your nano fish or invertebrates.

 Lastly, consider adding a few cleaner shrimp or snails to help with maintenance around the live rocks and other decorations.